 Step 1 Each night, spend some time alone with the Lord.
 Ask Him to soften your heart and speak to you about what you could have done differently during discussions, arguments, or situations with your spouse during that day.
 Write your findings in the space provided or in a journal.
 Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?-unless indeed you are disqualified.
 (2 Corinthians 13:5) Reflection Was there something I could have said or done that would have glorified God or stopped a situation from turning into an argument?
 Step 2 As you read these verses, ask the Lord to reveal areas needing improvement.
-Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks believes all things, hopes all things, endures all things.
+Love suffers long and is kind; love does not envy; love does not parade itself, is not believes all things, hopes all things, endures all things.
 Love never fails.